-Being an Employer Brand and Talent Strategy firm, we often get the question, “what is the difference between an employee value proposition (EVP) and an employer brand?”.
+Being an employer brand and employee experience strategy firm, we often get the question, “what is the difference between an employee value proposition (EVP) and an employer brand?”.
 Let’s dive right in…

-An employer brand is the creative expression of the EVP and the organizational identity related to the employee experience – it’s ultimately what the organization becomes know for as an employer.
-We use tools such as logos, taglines, colours, typography, content generation, social media, etc. to convey messages and personality, but in the end it’s a company’s reputation as a workplace.
+An employer brand is the organizational identity related to the employee experience – it’s ultimately what the organization becomes known for as an employer.
+We use tools such as logos, taglines, colours, typography, content generation, social media, etc. to convey messages, improve brand recall, and highlight personality, but those are simply tools, not your brand.
+In the end, an employer brand is a company’s reputation as a workplace.

 An EVP is critical to carving out an employer brand that is authentic, compelling, and memorable.
 If you don’t know your “why” how can you expect others to want to join the journey?